It’s Going to be My Dream Come Thru

 - Teaching pre-kindergarten.

-I love to do things on my own.
+I am an independent woman (aka I love to do things on my own).

 While I’m a big fan of spending time with friends and family, I also really love doing things on my own.
 Solo adventures, such as the following, are so special to me:

 - Exploring my city.

 - Going to overnight Girl Scout camp (and being super peeved that another girl from my troop signed up for the same week as me).